Get in Touch

 Sensitive data is readily shared

 One reason that financial firms are so vulnerable to cybercrime has to do with the amount of data that is shared across the company.
 Some financial firms have the most sensitive files available to all employees, with nearly two-thirds of companies having over 1,000+ sensitive files open to every employee.
 New employees can get access to over 10-20 million files when they walk through the door, depending on the firm's size.
+Using an opt-out guide to restrict access could help mitigate the risk by limiting exposure to only those who require access.

 More endpoints than in other sectors